Time for Three

 Time for Three (Tf3) is a classically trained string trio that explores a variety of musical genres.
 The members of the group are Nicolas (Nick) Kendall (violin), Charles Yang (violin, guitar), and Ranaan Meyer (double bass).
 Because of their eclectic musical tastes, ranging from classical to bluegrass to rock to jazz to hip-hop, and their usual casual dress, even while performing at Carnegie Hall, the group refers to itself as a "classically trained garage band".
 The trio won the 2023 Grammy Award for Best Classical Instrumental Solo.

 Members

 The original members of the group were Nick Kendall and Zachary DePue (violins), and Ranaan Meyer (double bass).
 During the group's 2009-19 residency with the Indianapolis Symphony Orchestra, DePue was named the concertmaster of the orchestra, and in the summer of 2015, he decided to leave Tf3 and dedicate his full time to the orchestra.
-He was initially to be replaced by Canadian Nikki Chooi, who had also attended the Curtis Institute of Music, but this plan was derailed when Chooi was offered the Concertmaster's chair with the Metropolitan Opera Orchestra.
-Seldom at a loss, the group immediately rebounded and announced that Juilliard graduate Charles Yang, described by The Boston Globe as one who "...plays classical violin with the charisma of a rock star..." would be their new member.
+He was initially to be replaced by Canadian Nikki Chooi, who had also attended the Curtis Institute of Music, but Chooi was offered the Concertmaster's chair with the Metropolitan Opera Orchestra before he could replace DePue.
+Instead, Juilliard graduate Charles Yang, described by The Boston Globe as one who "...plays classical violin with the charisma of a rock star..." replaced DePue.